 Recent appearances have included Lennie in Of Mice and Men, Otello, Jesus in JC Superstar and Peter Quint in The Turn of the Screw.

-Marc will be workshopping his new play A Memory of Truth? in September in preparation for its premiere with Madison Lyric Stage in June of 2021.
+Marc will be workshopping his new play A Memory of Truth? in September in preparation for its premiere with Madison Lyric Stage in May of 2021.
 He plays a pivotal role in the play and also directs.
-Marc will also be taking on Arnold Schoenberg’s Erwartung in September of 2021with Madison Lyric Stage.
+Marc will also be taking on Arnold Schoenberg’s Erwartung in September of 2021 with Madison Lyric Stage.
 This role usually performed by a soprano is incredibly difficult musically, vocally and dramatically.
 This masterpiece of the modern repertoire will be paired with Puccini’s Suor Angelica, Marc will be directing both as well.